Who is Luigi Mangione: What to know about the man charged with murder in United Healthcare CEO’s shooting death

 “We didn’t think twice about it,” Altoona police officer Tyler Frye said of encountering Mangione.
 “We knew that was our guy.”

-The officers arrested Mangione after he provided a fake ID car and a police search revealed he was in possession of a ghost gun that matches the weapon believed to have been used in the assassination-style killing, officials said at a press conference on Monday.
+The officers arrested Mangione after he provided a fake ID card.
+A police search revealed he had a ghost gun that matches the weapon believed to have been used in the assassination-style killing, said officials on Monday.

-Mangione also had a supresser for the gun and several fake ID cards, including a New Jersey ID that the NYPD believes was used by the gunman.
+Mangione also possessed a silencer, a 262-word manifesto, a spiral notebook containing a “to-do list”, and several false ID cards.

 Charges in Pennsylvania and New York

-He made a brief appearance on Monday in a Blair County, Pennsylvania, courtroom, where he was informed of the charges against him and said he understood.
+On Monday, he made a brief appearance at the Blair County Courthouse in Hollidaysburg where he was informed of the charges against him and said he understood.

-He has not made an official plea regarding the charges, officials said Monday.
+The suspect returned to the Blair County Courthouse as he faced an extradition hearing Tuesday after New York prosecutors charged him with second-degree murder in connection with last week’s brazen killing of Thompson in Midtown Manhattan.

-Pennsylvania Governor Josh Shapiro spoke on Monday after Mangione’s arrest.
-He ripped the people who celebrated the gunman in the Manhattan shooting.
+“It’s completely out of touch and an insult to the intelligence of the American people and their lived experience,” Mangione yelled as he was escorted in handcuffs into the courthouse.

-The handwritten document “speaks to both his motivation and mindset,” Tisch said.
+The handwritten document “speaks to both his motivation and mindset,” said NYPD Police Commissioner Jessica Tisch.

 It reportedly said “these parasites had it coming” and “I do apologize for any strife and trauma, but it had to be done,” according to CNN, who cited a police official who has seen the document.